MicrosoftDocs/fabric-docs/docs/data-warehouse/datasets.md

 ## Create a new Power BI Dataset

-There are some situations where your organization may need to create additional Power BI datasets based off of a SQL endpoint or Warehouse's data.
-To create a basic Direct Lake dataset from a warehouse, follow the steps below:
+There are some situations where your organization may need to create additional Power BI datasets based off SQL endpoint or Warehouse data.
+To create a basic Direct Lake dataset from a warehouse, follow these steps:

 1. Open the warehouse you created and loaded in the previous steps, such as My_Warehouse, and then switch to the Reporting ribbon.